jirkapok/Presentations/TestableCalculator/readme.md

 2. Use extact method to isolate the switch statement to calculate method and update tests
 3. Refactor the Calculate method to simplify the code
 4. Moved Calculate method to new CalculatorService class using extract class refactoring
+5. Added new failing test for new substract operation

 ### 3. Replace the user interface by another one